-Williams, Rihanna's hair stylist made headlines after he dressed up with a wig, imitating Taylor's acapella version of Anita Baker's "Caught Up In the Rapture of Love."
+Williams, Rihanna's hair stylist, made headlines after he dressed up in a wig, imitating Taylor's acapella version of Anita Baker's "Caught Up In the Rapture of Love."

-Speaking exclusively to EnStars Wednesday night, Williams said he made the video with no intent to hurt Taylor and said she actually sang the song really good.
+Speaking exclusively to EnStars Wednesday night, Williams said he made the video with no intent to hurt Taylor and said she actually sang the song really well.

-Williams admitted that though he doesn't know Taylor personally, they have mutual friends.
+Williams also admitted that though he doesn't know Taylor personally, they have mutual friends.

-Williams also defended Rihanna and said she's no "cyber bully."
+Williams also defended Rihanna and said she's not a "cyber bully."

 "Cyber bully is harsh word.
 She is focused, being Rihanna.
 She is not sitting around.
 She didn't grab her phone.
 She is the most kind and giving person.
-I just think for that to go the way it went, it was uncalled for."
+I just think for that to go the way it went, it was uncalled for," he said.

 In an earlier statement, Williams said that Taylor took the video and "ran like the wind."